Reliable Cellular Automata with Self-Organization

-This lemma says that small bursts of damage that are not too close to each other behave in the medium $M$ as if they were independent, therefore the probability of the occurrence of two such bursts can be estimated by $\eps^{2}$ times the number of such pairs in a rectangle $V^{*}$.
+The proof observes that small bursts of damage that are not too close to each other behave in the medium $M$ as if they were independent, therefore the probability of the occurrence of two such bursts can be estimated by $O(\eps^{2})$ times the number of such pairs in a rectangle $\Vdam^{*}$.